There is quite a difference between kayak and canoe, but it may not be immediately obvious.

-Despite the difference, there are always two things that kayaks have in common, and that is the tool you use to steer them; a two-bladed paddle
+Despite their differences, there are always two things kayak have in common, and that is the tool you use to steer them with: a two-bladed paddle.

-These kayaks also come in different shapes and sizes and this as always depends on what sort of water surface you’re looking to use the kayak on.
+These kayaks also come in different shapes and sizes; choosing one depends on what sort of water surfaces you’re looking to paddle through in your kayak.

-DISCLAIMER: I am not a canoer as you may have guessed from my other articles, so my knowledge on the subject is limited and perhaps biased against canoes.
-However, I feel like I can still give some detail on canoeing as it is simply another paddle sport/hobby like kayaking is.
-With that been said, let’s continue…
+However, I feel like I can still give some details on canoeing as it simply another paddle sport/hobby like kayaking is.

-The first canoe dates back to about ten thousand years ago, which for those readers who are paying attention is in fact way before kayaking was ever first introduced into our world.
+The first canoe dates back to about ten thousand years ago, which for those readers who are paying attention, this means that canoeing was a thing way before kayaking was.

 Pesse, is of course in reference to the town which it was discovered near.

-The one similarity that these canoes have with kayaks is that these boats were built with the same materials; would and animal fat.
+The one similarity that these canoes have with kayaks is that these boats were built with the same materials; wood and animal fat.

-Unlike a kayaks options of an open and a closed design, canoes come in only one style; open top.
-This canoes to me generally look like little boats since the way they’re designed is how they come out of the water, with their sides rising out; that is in comparison to a kayak which is a lot more flat and doesn’t represent a traditional boat design.
+Canoes to me generally look like little boats since the way they’re designed is how they come out of the water, with their sides rising out; that is in comparison to a kayak which is a lot flatter and design represents a traditional boat-like design.

-Due to their size, they are favoured by people who are looking to experience a paddle sport as a larger family, rather than an individual which a kayak may be best suited for.
+Due to their size, they are favoured by people who are looking to experience a paddle sport as a larger family, rather as an individual which a kayak would be best suited for.

 What are canoes used for?

-Canoes are popular in slow-moving water, like rivers and lakes; typically canoers will be exploring these sort of areas with their families and friends rather than alone.
+Canoes are popular in slow-moving water, like rivers and lakes; typically canoers will be exploring these forms of areas with their families and friends rather than alone.

-Due to their size, they are perfect for family day trips and long haul family camping trips, perhaps this is because of the fact that the way passengers are seated even the kids onboard can feel comfortable enough onboard – and perhaps may even be willing to help with the paddling.
+Due to their size, they are perfect for day trips and long haul family camping adventures, perhaps this is because canoes are a lot comfier than kayaks and even children will feel comfortable enough onboard – and perhaps may even be willing to help with the paddling.

-What is the difference between kayak and canoe? – A Summary
+What is the difference between kayak and canoeing? – A summary

-At first glance, the main difference is the appearance, kayaks tend to be smaller and are typically for one person – whereas canoes are like little water boats built for families or at least 2 people (you can do one-man canoes but I’d much rather be in a kayak if that was the case).
+At first glance, the main difference is the appearance as kayaks tend to be smaller and are typically for one person only.

-That’s it for me today, hopefully, you now know the difference between kayak and canoes and perhaps if you’re looking for one, you know which one will work for you
+Well, that’s it for me today, hopefully, you now know the difference between kayak and canoes, and perhaps if you’re looking for one, you know which one will for you and your family.

 See you all next time,